ctmrbio/stag-mwc/CONTRIBUTING.md

 The main branch of StaG-mwc should always be stable and reliable.
 All development should be based on the develop branch.
 Please create new feature branches from the develop branch.
-The develop branch is then merged into the master branch when enough improvements have accrued.
+The develop branch is then merged into the master branch when enough improvements have accumulated.
 The typical procedure to develop new features or fix bugs in StaG-mwc looks something like this:

 1. Fork or clone the repository.
 2. Checkout the develop branch and create a new feature branch from there.